daliamanfrin/Random-walks-on-graphs/README.md

 ```
 python simulation.py configuration.txt
 ```
- &nbsp;&nbsp;&nbsp;This produces and saves a file (particle_counts.npy) with stored particle counts.
+ &nbsp;&nbsp;&nbsp;&nbsp; This produces and saves a file (particle_counts.npy) with stored particle counts.

 3. To visualize the distributions plot, run the plotting file using the produced data.
 Syntax is, like before
 ```
 python plot.py configuration.txt
 ```
- &nbsp;&nbsp;&nbsp;Here data is loaded from the configuration file through local paths and then are saved in the images folder.
+ &nbsp;&nbsp;&nbsp;&nbsp; Here data is loaded from the configuration file through local paths and then are saved in the images folder.

 ### Example
 Examples of results valid if the case n_movers $<<$ M where the dynamics depends solely on the ratio M / n_max.